safiyawarsi10-png/san-diego-courtcase-data-extractor/README.md

 - Within the same case, do similarly situated co‑defendants receive different sentences?

 **Why this matters**
-Once every record has a verified crime date, a birth‑year, the sentence, and source URLs, you can pivot and filter across groups, and run statistics (rate ratios, chi‑square, logistic regression) to test for differences that are **material and reproducible**.
+Once every record has a verified incident date, a birth‑year, the sentence, and source URLs, you can pivot and filter across groups, and run statistics (rate ratios, chi‑square, logistic regression) to test for differences that are **material and reproducible**.

 **Our pipeline, at a glance**
 Court lookup → GPT‑assisted news/legal research → Derived fields (ages, bands, §190.2 status) → QC flags.

 ---

+## Impact — Time & Scale

+Doing this work **fully manually** would take ~500–700 hours (3–4 months full-time).
+With this toolkit, the process takes **~25–40 hours total** — compressing months into **a matter of weeks**.

+- **Step 1 (Court lookups):** ~45–65 hours manually → **4–8 hours automated**
+- **Step 2 (Incident research & sentencing outcomes):** ~450–650 hours manually → **8–15 hours with GPT assistance**
+- **Manual QC:** ~10–20 hours
+- **Total reduction:** ~90% less effort while keeping auditability and transparency.

+This scale shift makes systematic, reproducible fairness analysis feasible for small research teams, journalists, and advocates.

+---

 ## 1. Overview — Why this exists

 ### Background (plain English)
-This toolkit supports research into potential **racial bias in criminal sentencing**, specifically examining how **age intersects with race** in criminal case outcomes.
+This toolkit supports research into potential **racial bias in defendant sentencing**, specifically examining how **age intersects with race** in defendant case outcomes.

-- **Research Question:** Does sentencing vary by race for defendants who were **juveniles (<18)** or **emerging adults (18–26)** when they committed serious crimes in San Diego?
+- **Research Question:** Does sentencing vary by race for defendants who were **juveniles (<18)** or **emerging adults (18–26)** when they committed serious incidents in San Diego?
-- **Data Scope:** Approximately 1,300 case numbers covering San Diego criminal cases.
+- **Data Scope:** Approximately 1,300 case numbers covering San Diego defendant cases.
-- **Key variables:** demographics, crime details, outcomes, age analysis, filing dates, locations, and docket links.
+- **Key variables:** demographics, incident details, outcomes, age analysis, filing dates, locations, and docket links.

 ### 1.1 The real‑world problem
-Public criminal court records in California are **fragmented** across court index pages, opinions, and news.
+Public defendant court records in California are **fragmented** across court index pages, opinions, and news.
 For fairness work, you need the same fields consistently, backed by links.

 ### 1.2 Our design goals
 - **Auditability:** Every row has URLs and notes.